 While it is hard to gauge precisely how healthy an individual you might be, people with obesity, lack of exercise, lack of vitamin D, and other essential vitamins are at a higher risk.
 People who fall into these categories are not only at a higher risk of getting sick but having complications and adverse outcomes with Covid-19 infection.
 It is a grim reminder that infections are out to get us, and our best defense is our immunity.

-Coronavirus pandemic and health: what are the top nine most important things you can do right now to boost your immunity?
+Coronavirus pandemic and health: what are the top nine most important things you can do right now to get a stronger immune system?

 - Eat fresh, eat often, don’t overeat, and avoid unhealthy foods.
 Excessive carbs and artificial food components tend to make you feel “sluggish.”